waymaiker/waymaiker/README.md

   * ORM: Prisma, TypeORM, Sequelize

 ## Current Project
 I'm working on a learning language app.
-Last Year, I traveled and started to learn a new langugage.
+Last year, I traveled and started to learn a new langugage.
 Back home, I tried to find an easy way to learn and practice.
 I started developping an App, so that I could continue practicing what I already knew, while waiting to start a more formal course.

 I finally found a great course which I started in September.